 The Work Package leaders presented the objectives, methodology and work to be carried out.
-The research plan includes a total of eight work packages.

 With a secured EU contribution of 6.6 Mio EUR, the Project aims to establish a set of novel and sustainable biopesticides which target a pathogenic bacterium called Xyllela fastidiosa, a disease which to-date vastly threatens European almond and olive trees.

 The BIOVEXO Project is coordinated by the RTDS Association (Austria).
 The Austrian Institute of Technology (Austria) is responsible for the scientific coordination of BIOVEXO.
 The RTDS Association also leads WP 7 – Dissemination, exploitation and communication.

 Other partners of the BIOVEXO Project include Consiglio Nazionale delle Ricerche (Italy), Centro di Ricerca, Sperimentazione e Formazione in Agricoltura Basile Caramia (Italy), Universidad de Sevilla (Spain), Universiteit Antwerpen (Belgium), Globachem NV (Belgium), Domca SA (Spain), Acies Bio Biotehnoloske Raziskave in Razvoj Doo (Slovenia), Aimerit Sl (Spain) and Asociación Agraria De Jóvenes Agricultores (Spain).

 BIOVEXO Project website: www.biovexo.eu